-5.12 Enabling pupils with SEN to engage in activities available to those in the school who do not have SEN
+5.12 Enabling pupils with SEND to engage in activities available to those in the school who do not have SEND

 All our children have equal access to lunchtime clubs, after school clubs and support activities which develop engagement with the wider curriculum.
 Where necessary, we make accommodation and adaption to meet the physical and learning needs of our children.
 Class educational visits and residential visits are part of our curriculum and we aim for all children to be included in all of them.
-No child is excluded from an educational visit and residential visit and reeds.
+No child is excluded from an educational visit and residential visit because of SEND or medical needs.